dE-Sheriff/sorting_algorithms/README.md

-# sorting_algorithms
 0x1B.
-C - Sorting algorithms &amp; Big O A task by Sarafadeen Sheriff
+C - Sorting algorithms & Big O
+A task by Sarafadeen and Chinedu